A multi-modal vision-language model for generalizable annotation-free pathology localization: Results

-In the ablation study, we explored the impact of using word-level, sentence-level, and report-level text features on the performance of AFLoc.
-The results are listed in Extended Data Table \ref{taba3}.
+In this section, we explore the impact of incorporating text features at different levels of granularity -- word-level, sentence-level, and report-level -- on the performance of AFLoc.
+The results are listed in Supplementary Table\ref{extab:ablation_3level}.
 When using only one level of text features, the performance of AFLoc deteriorates a lot, especially for word-level and report-level features.
 One possible explanation could be that the word-level features lack sufficient contextual information to capture the characteristics of the pathology, whereas the report-level features may fail to capture critical diagnostic details due to their overly macroscopic perspective.
 On the other hand, AFLoc using sentence-level features achieves relatively higher performance, suggesting that sentence-level features can provide richer contextual information, which is important for pathology localization in medical imaging.
-When these different levels of text features were combined in utilization, clear performance enhancement could be observed, and the best performance was achieved when all three levels were employed, fully supporting our hypothesis that the combination of multi-level information is crucial for improving the accuracy of pathology localization in medical images.
+When these different levels of text features are combined in use, clear performance enhancement is observed, and the best performance is achieved when all three levels are employed, fully supporting our hypothesis that the combination of multi-level information is crucial for improving the accuracy of pathology localization in medical images.